Cheddar-Chunk and Chive Sandwich Bread

 - ¼ cup regular mayonnaise

-- Combine the water, yeast, sugar, flour, salt, and mayonnaise in the bowl of your stand mixer fitted with the dough hook.
-Mix slowly until the ingredients are combined, then raise the speed to medium and continue kneading until the dough is elastic.
+- Combine the warm water, yeast, sugar, flour, salt and mayonnaise in the bowl of your stand mixer fitted with the dough hook.
+Mix slowly until the ingredients are combined, then increase speed to medium and continue kneading until the dough is soft and elastic.

 - You can also knead by hand, if you like.